xxABJ/terminal-workflow/README.md

 # 🚀 A Portable Windows Dev Toolchain
-A fully self‑contained development environment for Windows.
+A fully self‑contained development environment for Windows (10+/Server).
 Drop it into any folder.
 Run one installer.
 Get a complete toolchain:

 - **Neovim (nightly)** [Link](https://github.com/neovim/neovim "Give me a start :P")